carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 ![commit in RStudio](../fig/05-rstudio-commit.PNG)

 Hit commit and a dialogue box will show a completed commit.
+Warning: **DO NOT PUSH** anything yet!

 You made your first commit!